m-basili/eid-wallet-it-docs/docs/en/credential-issuance-endpoint.rst

     * - **JOSE header**
       - **Description**
       - **Reference**
+    * - **typ**
+      - It MUST be set to ``oauth-client-attestation-pop+jwt``
+      - `OAUTH-ATTESTATION-CLIENT-AUTH`_.
     * - **alg**
       - A digital signature algorithm identifier such as per IANA "JSON Web Signature and Encryption Algorithms" registry.
 It MUST be one of the supported algorithms listed in the Section :ref:`algorithms:Cryptographic Algorithms` and MUST NOT be set to ``none`` or any symmetric algorithm (MAC) identifier.
       - :rfc:`7516#section-4.1.1`.

-The body of the Wallet App Attestation proof of possession JWT, contained in the HTTP Request headers, MUST contain:
+The body of the Wallet App Attestation proof of possession JWT, contained in the HTTP Request headers, contains:

 .. list-table::
     :class: longtable